-Do you believe your website security is sufficient to protect your internet business, your website and your customer details?
+Do you believe your website security is sufficient to protect your internet business, your website or your customer details?

 In many cases small and even medium businesses will choose to have a website built or maintained based on the cheapest cost.
-We can tell you this is false economy.
-A professionally created website cannot and should not, be thrown together in a hurry and on the cheap.
+I can tell you this is false economy.
+A professional website should never be thrown together in a hurry or on the cheap.

 Web servers open a window between your network and the world.
 The care taken with server maintenance, web application updates and your web site coding will define the size of that window, limit the kind of information that can pass through it and thus establish the degree of website security you will need to have.
-Basically, the mot secure web server is the one that is turned off and not working at all.
+Basically, the most secure web server is the one that is turned off and not working at all.

 Server hosts or web servers, are the companies which provide the space on a server (computer) which allows your website to be viewed by the world.
-If your server host company doesn't have tight security protocols in place, if they don't update their servers to use the latest server software and don't monitor their servers and perform regular scans and backups, your website and thousands of others which use those servers are at risk.
+If your server host company doesn't have tight security protocols in place, if they don't update their servers to use the latest server software and don't monitor their servers and perform regular scans and backups, your website and thousands of others which use those same servers are at risk.

 If your website has assets of importance or if anything about your website puts you in the public spotlight then your web security will eventually be tested.
 In other words, someone will try to hack into it.